 Is Copper Safe?

-- Other genetic disorders: Like childhood cirrhosis or idiopathic copper toxicosis—copper can make these worse too.
+- Genetic disorders: Like childhood cirrhosis or idiopathic copper toxicosis.

 Understanding Copper Deficiency